Preparing a project for filming

 - Re-order your shots into the order you will be filming them in, to help speed up the filming process (you can always reorder them again for your editor once you’ve finished filming)

 Filming instructions are only visible to you and are there to help you while filming.
 Do not put instructions for how the video should be edited in a shot's Filming Instructions.
-This info goes into the Editor Notes.
+This information needs to be added to your Editor Notes.

-[Tip: Your projects are automatically saved in draft mode, so once you’ve finished adding your shots, you can jump off the computer and straight onto your phone to begin filming]
+[Tip: Your projects are automatically saved as draft, so once you’ve finished adding your shots, you can jump off the computer and straight onto your phone to begin filming]

 Q. I want to prepare a project but have my colleague do the filming, can I do this?